kaliop/twig-express/README.md

 TwigExpress packages the [Twig templating engine][TWIG_HOME], and a few other tools, in a single file.
 Our goal is to make it easy to get started with Twig if you’re a designer or a front-end developer, without having to install a big PHP framework or a CMS.

+*⚠ Do not use TwigExpress in production ⚠*

+We recommend using TwigExpress for:

+1.  discovering (or play with) Twig;
+2.  building HTML prototypes with Twig, CSS and JS.

 *Table of contents*

 1. [Summary of features](#summary-of-features)